 How do you go about recruiting new people?

-Like most things, there is not one way to do this but there are quite a few effective ways to reach out to new people to come and serve:
+Like most things, there is no one way to do this.
+Here are a few effective ways to reach out to new people to come and serve:

 Church bulletin/pulpit announcement.
 This is probably the oldest trick in the book and something you have already heard… over… and over… and over… and over.
-Although it might be easy it is not always effective.
-I have heard only a few stories where quality volunteers have come out of something like this is and let’s be honest, there is always someone who comes out of the woodworks in which makes you thank the Lord you do background checks.
+Although it might be easy, it is not always effective.
+I have heard only a few stories where quality volunteers have come out of something like this.
+And let’s be honest, there is always someone who comes out of the woodwork that makes you thank the Lord you do background checks.
 The creepers always come out when announced from stage… just saying.
-You were thinking it, I just said it.
+You were thinking about it; I just said it.

 Relationships.
 You don’t need to be a rocket scientist or senior pastor to know that relationships take time.
 If you have been at your church for a while, you have an advantage.
 You already know people, you know families, you know stories, and you know who you can reach out to.
 If you are just beginning and you are taking this recruiting thing on, this is going to take you some time.
 No one trusts you yet.
 No one knows what you are about yet.
 We all know that a one-on-one ask is always the best way to go about it, so get to know some great people.